erco77/1a2-pic/rev-f/README-users-manual.txt

     ---------

          o Try calling Line #1's phone number from a cell phone, or another line.
-           The ringers should ring (if configured), and the Line #1 lamp should flash at a 1 second rate.
+           If configured, the ringers should ring, and the Line #1 lamp should flash at a 1 second rate.
+(See the TROUBLESHOOTING section for problems)

          o Answer the call by selecting Line #1 on the phone, and picking up the handset.
-The lamp should stop blinking and be on steady.
+The lamp should stop blinking and stay on steady.

-         o Try putting the call on hold by pressing the red HOLD button, and hang up.
-The Line #1 lamp should flash at a fast rate, and the call should remain on hold, until you pick up the call again from any of the extensions.
+         o Try putting the call on hold by pressing the red HOLD button.
+           The Line #1 lamp should flash quickly, indicating the call is now on HOLD.
+You can now hangup and the call will remain on HOLD until you, or someone at another extension picks up the call.

-         If you don't have a live phone network configured, you can force ringing using the "Ring Trigger Connector" by shorting the two left terminals together to ring line #1, or short the right two terminals to ring line #2:
+         If you don't have a live phone network configured, you can force ringing using the "Ring Trigger Connector" by shorting the two left terminals to ring line #1, or the right two terminals to ring line #2:

                       Ring Trigger Connector
                         Line 1  Line 2